codemasterv/fPKG_Maker_GUI/README.md

 # If not insalled already, Be sure to install WSL2 Ubuntu 20.04 via the button in the bottom left corner of the program.
 This program requires that version!

+if you do want to use the new ftpdump script all you have to do is replace the ftpdump file and add two spaces after the

+ip=

+and add the port you want to use.

+the program will make a copy of ftpdump named yourftpdump. it keeps the ftpdump persistent for updates to his script.

+# ###############

 Video of how it works

 https://www.youtube.com/watch?v=PorP6Z1LRq4